Winning Web Pages Need Quality Content

-2. Sub-Headline: You should have several subheads (h2) throughout the page announcing the different sections.
+2. Sub-Headline: You should have several subheads (h2) announcing the different sections throughout the page.
 Try to include your keyword phrase in a few subheads.
 People skim copy and sometimes only read the subheads.

 3. Introduction: Your introduction should be compelling, with your target keyword phrase included.
 Tell your audience what they are about to read.
-Get them interested in reading the entire article.
+Then, get them interested in reading the entire article.